ncrnalab/circRNA_translation/README.md

 **R/riboseq_correlation.R** plots the association between RiboSeq coverage and quality for mRNAs, lncRNAs, and circRNAs

-**R/MS.R** analyses and performs proper FDR control on Mass-Spec data from Doll et al using annotated proteins from UniProt with custom putative circRNA-derived peptides and the SARS-CoV2 proteome.
+**R/MS.R** plots Mass-spec analysis on data from [Doll et al](https://www.nature.com/articles/s41467-017-01747-2) using annotated proteins from UniProt with custom putative circRNA-derived peptides and the SARS-CoV2 proteome.

 ### License